Alternative Names: Loch Creran, Creagan Inn Site.

 Created by: Darryl Mayer

-Thanks To: David Sharp for pictures and info.
+Thanks To: Jason Coles and David Sharp for pictures and info.

 Other comments: Sandy/ fine gravel bottom, solid rock wall/reef.
 Wrasse, Pollack, Juvenile flatties, sea pens, sun stars, brittle stars, crabs of all kinds, whelks, anemones, worms, burrowing anemones, Scallops, Oh, and Seamouse!